Trust thrives only in a moral environment

 Another question: Why do politicians have armed security?
 According to their own assurances to the public, shouldn't the gun control laws they pass protect them?
 Don't they trust the laws they pass to be effective at stopping madmen?
 Why then do they expect us to?

 I hope you took note of my forth sentence in this article.
 I said, "We hear anti-gun pro-safety promises that 'Law will protect you.'"
 Please note the words "pro-safety," in referring to anti-gun policies.
 They are convinced that pro-armed defense policies are not pro-safety, and that armed citizens make society (individuals) unsafe.
 Unequivocally false as I will demonstrate another time.
 My research convinces me both sides of the gun debate want people safe.
-(Remember what I said about potential bias in research studies?
-Shouldn't we weigh independent research?)

 But won't more people carrying guns make you and me more at risk?
 Isn't it the job of police to keep us safe?
 After all, they have extensive training, whereas armed citizens do not.
 We must ask, how effective is police training compared to that offered to armed law-abiding citizens?
 Are armed citizens more dangerous?